micro-joan/BlackStone/README.md

 <div align="center">
-  !!THE USE OF THIS APPLICATION IS FOR PROFESSIONAL USE, THE AUTHOR IS NOT RESPONSIBLE FOR A MISUSE EMPLOYED!!
+  THE USE OF THIS APPLICATION IS FOR PROFESSIONAL USE, THE AUTHOR IS NOT RESPONSIBLE FOR A MISUSE EMPLOYED
 </div>
 <br>
 <ul>